In this article

 That could include, but certainly isn't limited to serving as a:

 Teacher, especially during a pandemic with many children learning from home

 Coordinator of other professionals like electricians, handymen, gardeners and more

 With that in mind, there are a few reasons why stay-at-home moms and dads need life insurance.

 Let’s say that the non-employed spouse were to (sadly) pass away.
 Replacing part of this estimated 10 to 26 hours of housework per week with one weekly maid service would cost an average cost of $167.
 That adds up to $8,350 over the course of a year (assuming two weeks off for holidays).
 And that doesn’t even include laundry!

 From time to time, especially around Mother’s Day, my friends share articles about the salary a stay-at-home parent deserves.
+The premise is, basically, "How much would it cost to replace a stay-at-home mom?"
 The conclusion is often that no dollar amount is truly enough, but that the “jobs” stay-at-home parents (usually moms) perform should earn a salary of $160,000 or more.

 Interestingly, the life insurance industry seems to understand this nuance.
 Underwriters (the people who figure out whether an insurance can offer you coverage and for how much) use “does it make sense?” as a guiding question, says Mary Carolyn Woodall, associate medical director at EMSI Insurance, the underwriting firm that assesses life insurance applications for Fabric.

 As Woodall says, assigning a blanket value to a stay-at-home parent’s duties won’t fit every family.